WSLockhart/Anagrams/README.md

 ## The Code:

 There are two scripts here: anagrams.py and anagramsplayer.py.
 The former executes a search for all possible steals of a given word that you input.
-The latter is the main program, a perfect 1-person anagrams player.
-The player uses a 5-letter minimum.
+The latter is the main program, a perfect anagrams player.
+The player uses a 5-letter minimum by default.

-tiles_scrabble.txt is the set of tiles used in the game (which you could of course cutsomize). engmix_84k.txt is a dictionary of 84,000 English words (including pluralizations, conjugations etc) that the program uses.
+Note: 'tiles_scrabble.txt' is the set of tiles used in the game (which you could of course cutsomize), and 'engmix_84k.txt' is a dictionary of ~84,000 English words (including pluralizations, conjugations etc) that the program uses.
 Make sure all these files are in the same directory.

-To run the anagrams.py search, just navigate to the directory and type: "python anagrams.py" and then the word you want to look for.
+To run the anagrams.py search in the UNIX terminal, just navigate to the directory where the files live and type: "python anagrams.py " and then the word you want to look for.
 For example, "python anagrams.py cozy" returns:

 > 29 possible steals found for cozy: ['coenzyme', 'coenzymes', 'cognizably', 'cozily', 'crystallization', 'desynchronize', 'desynchronized', 'desynchronizes', 'desynchronizing', 'electrolyze', 'electrolyzed', 'electrolyzing', 'piezoelectricity', 'psychoanalyze', 'psychoanalyzed', 'psychoanalyzing', 'recognizably', 'synchronization', 'synchronize', 'synchronized', 'synchronizer', 'synchronizers', 'synchronizes', 'synchronizing', 'unrecognizably', 'unsynchronized', 'zoologically', 'zootechny', 'zygotic']

 To run the anagrams player, no input is required.
 Just type "python anagramsplayer.py" and let it rip!
 The order of the tiles is random, so every game will be different.
-At the end it will print out a summary of all the words and steals that it made.
+At the end it will print out a summary of all the words and steals it made.
 Enjoy!